raphafe96/ViBra/playground/README.md

 This is primarily useful as a diagnostic: comparing full-force-field results against a reduced-term run isolates how much of a given spectral feature comes from genuine higher-mode coupling versus the lower-order terms.
 It is not a substitute for a converged calculation with the full force field.

 ## Changelog

+**07/09/2026**

+* Added the `MIXSCF` keyword to `extra_input.txt` (real, default 0.5) to control the mixing of VSCF modal coefficients between successive SCF iterations.
+The new coefficients are combined with the previous ones as `(1 - MIXSCF) * old + MIXSCF * new`, improving convergence stability for difficult cases.
+* Added phase alignment of eigenvectors before mixing in the `constant_one_mode` subroutine to prevent sign flips between SCF cycles.
+* Adjusted the printing of VSCF excited states in `vscf.out`.
+* Adjusted the initial coefficients of excited state VCSF (fundamental transitions).

 **29/08/2026**